 Please email us for information about any of our available volunteer opportunities.
 Our biggest areas of need right now are in the following areas:

 At the Clinic:

-- Intake of cats from clients in the mornings: from 7:30 – 9:00am, this is a critical volunteer role that involves greeting clients, answering questions, helping to complete intake forms, helping to move cats from vehicles to intake area, taking payment from clients.
+- Intake of cats from clients in the mornings: from 7:30 – 9:00am, this is a critical volunteer role that involves greeting clients, answering questions, helping to complete intake forms and helping to move cats from vehicles to intake area.

 - Data Entry of surgical records and medical notes.